orsoli/vite-boolflix/README.md

 - Added input form type text with a button
 - Create variables to store the url, values gets from user inputs and searched result get from API call
-- Use v-model directive in input element and link whith  searchInputResult
+- Use `v-model` directive in input element and link whith  `searchInputResult` variable
-- Create a function in methods to call Api and get searching results using axios, store in searchedResult variable
+- Create a function in methods to call Api and get searching results using axios, store in `searchedMovieResults` variable
-- Use api_key and query params in axios function. value of query is the searchInputResult value
+- Use `api_key` and `query` params in axios function. value of query is the `searchInputResult` value
-- Create @click event in buton and @keyup in input to and call back the getsearchedResults function
+- Create `@click` event in buton and `@keyup` in input to and call back the `getsearchedMovieResults` function
-- Create in an InfoMovieCard component geting infos the title, original title language and rating from the searchMoviesInput component
+- Create in an `<InfoMovieCard />` component geting infos the title, original title language and rating from the searchMoviesInput component
-- Import InfoMovieCard component in AppMain
+- Import `<InfoMovieCard />` component in AppMain
-- Store the results in store.js file and use in InfoMoviesCard and other files if is necessary.
+- Store the results in `store.js` file and use in `<InfoMoviesCard />` and other files if is necessary.
-- In InfoMoviesCard crate a card elements and use v-if searchedResults to show if we have started to search and v-for to show for each result all info we need
+- In `<InfoMoviesCard />` crate a card elements and use `v-if` searchedResults to show if we have started to search and v-for to show for each result all info we need

 ### Milestone 2:
 **Let’s transform the static language string into an actual flag of the corresponding country, managing the case where we don’t have the flag of the country returned by the API (flags are not available in FontAwesome).